udaysahu1808/Customer-Feedback-Analysis-and-Automated-Response/README.md

 **In scope:**
 - Loading, cleaning, and preparing a single review dataset (text + rating) with pandas.
-- Rule-based filtering of critical reviews and keyword frequency analysis using basic Python (`collections.Counter`, string methods) — explicitly no ML/NLP models.
+- Rule-based filtering of critical reviews and keyword frequency analysis using basic Python (`collections.Counter`, string methods) explicitly no ML/NLP models.
 - Selecting a small sample (3) of critical, detailed reviews and generating apology emails via a Generative AI API (Grok, with OpenAI/Gemini as alternatives).
-- Documenting the approach, limitations, and run instructions.
+- Documenting the approach, limitations and run instructions.

 **Out of scope:**
 - Any machine learning or NLP modeling (e.g., sentiment classifiers, topic modeling) the brief explicitly calls for rule-based logic instead.